FridljDa/FridljDa.github.io/content/_index.md

           #date_end: '2023-05-30'
           description: |2-
               * Modernizing and developing a supply chain management application within an international development team
-              * Building services for quotation requests, bidding processes, and delivery order management
-              * Working in an agile environment with two-week sprints, continuous integration, and regular production releases
               * Selected by the team to participate in Program Increment (PI) planning sessions, contributing to strategic planning and cross-team coordination
-              * Setting up CI pipelines using Jenkins, SonarQube, and Playwright
+              * Maintaining up CI pipelines based on Jenkins, particularly the OWASP scan
-              * Enhancing test automation capabilities across the application stack
               * Driving initiatives to address developer pain points across teams, reducing artifactory pipeline runtime from 8 hours to 30 seconds, minimizing wait times for feature developers using new libraries
               * Creating synergies between feature teams working on different applications
               * Navigating complex client projects with diverse stakeholder teams and legacy system constraints
-              * Full-stack development using Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman, React, and TypeScript
+              * Full-stack development using Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman, Jenkins, React, and TypeScript
               * Co-organizing and contributing to the internal "AI Tool of the Week" blog series, providing weekly summaries of AI advancements including AI-assisted coding, agentic workflows, and multi-modal processing tools

         - title: Research Assistant